PeterC66/m4ops/NotesStandardsPractices.md

 - Various [Vuex Utilities](https://github.com/vuejs/awesome-vue#vuex-utilities)
 - Might use [Vue Auth](https://github.com/websanova/vue-auth) - a simple light-weight authentication library for Vue.js
 - May want the [Logger Plugin](https://vuex.vuejs.org/guide/plugins.html#built-in-logger-plugin) - createLogger
-  - or use vue-devtools time-travel (p143 of the Fullstack Vue book)
+  - or use vue-devtools time-travel (p143 of the Fullstack Vue book) - but see [this issue](https://github.com/vuejs/vue-devtools/issues/649) with crashing

 ## HTTP Requests